• Skip to primary navigation

 Substitutions

-• Vegetarian - Replace pancetta with chopped crimini or shiitake mushrooms or asparagus and use vegetable stock instead of chicken stock.
+• Vegetarian - Replace pancetta with chopped crimini or shiitake mushrooms or roasted asparagus and use vegetable stock instead of chicken stock.

 • Vegetable Risotto - a completely different risotto recipe from an excellent cook.